TeachingMaterial/ELEE1147_Exercises/src/Algorithms/Algorithms.md

     }
     ```

-5. Now you have the first sorting algorithm is set up we need get the `Algorithms.c` file ready to invoke the sorting function and calcualte the how long it took.
-Modify the code, `Algorithms.c`, to include the following, pay close attention to the comments as they provide verbose guidance:
+5. Now you have the first sorting algorithm is set up we need get the `SortingAlgorithms.c` file ready to invoke the sorting function and calcualte the how long it took.
+Modify the code, `SortingAlgorithms.c`, to include the following, pay close attention to the comments as they provide verbose guidance:

     ```c
     #include "Sort.h"